 George Jackson III is a former assistant United States attorney who has built a successful practice in complex white collar defense and government investigations.
 He focuses his practice in the areas of complex civil litigation while serving as a leading member of the firm's White Collar Defense and Government Investigations practice.
-George counsels corporations and individuals in various white collar matters, including public corruption, health care fraud, Foreign Corrupt Practices Act investigations, RICO, immigration, ITAR and export enforcement, highly complex real estate fraud charges, securities fraud, and bank fraud.
+George counsels corporations and individuals in various white collar matters, including public corruption, health care fraud, Foreign Corrupt Practices Act investigations, ITAR and export enforcement, highly complex real estate fraud charges, securities fraud, and bank fraud.
 He has conducted numerous corporate internal investigations, and represents clients in grand jury investigations and prosecutions brought by the U.S. Department of Justice and by federal and state agencies.
-He represents clients in a wide variety of complex civil litigation matters, including product defense in catastrophic injury and fatality cases, class action lawsuits, ERISA, trade secret violations, enforcement of executive non-competition agreements, government contract (FAR) matters, and FDIC takeovers.
+His representations in complex litigation matters include product defense in catastrophic injury and fatality cases, class action lawsuits, ERISA, trade secret violations, enforcement of executive non-competition agreements, government contract (FAR) matters, and FDIC takeovers.

 As an assistant United States attorney, he supervised multi-year investigations of illegal trade with Iran, resulting in the prosecution of corporate defendants in the Chicago area and prosecution of corporations in Canada and New York, and the investigation and prosecution of Russian organized crime members.